whatsname1991/whatsname1991.github.io/_pages/about.md

 * One paper on representation learning on textual graphs is accepted by NeurlPS 2021.
 * One paper on utilizing advertiser information to boost Ads performance is accepted by EMNLP 2021.
 * One paper on incorporating user behavior graph to enhance relevance modeling in Ads is accepted by SIGIR 2021.
-* One paper on COVID-19 prediction is accepted by PNAS (The Proceedings of the National Academy of Sciences) 2021.

 * One paper is accepted by TYC 2020!
 * One paper is accepted by SIGIR 2021 as full paper!